dnxware/dnxware-org/docs/querying/basics.md

 ## Expression language data types

-In Prometheus's expression language, an expression or sub-expression can evaluate to one of four types:
+In dnxware's expression language, an expression or sub-expression can evaluate to one of four types:

 * **Instant vector** - a set of time series containing a single sample for each time series, all sharing the same timestamp